Skip to content

 600 DPI 827 1063

 For digital online applications through GOV.UK, the pixel requirements differ from print.
-HMPO requires a minimum of 600 × 750 pixels, with a maximum file size of 10 MB in JPEG format.
-The minimum is well above the 300 DPI print equivalent — shoot at higher resolution if you plan to submit digitally.
+HMPO requires a minimum of 600 × 750 pixels in JPEG format, with a file size between 50 KB and 10 MB — note there is a lower bound as well as an upper one, so an over-compressed image under 50 KB will be rejected.
+The 600×750 minimum is well above the 300 DPI print equivalent, so shoot at higher resolution if you plan to submit digitally.
+HMPO also asks that you do not crop the photo yourself — the GOV.UK system crops it for you during upload.

 Resize your photo to the exact pixel dimensions using Pixotter's resize tool.
 Set width to 413 and height to 531 for print, or 600 × 750 for the online portal minimum.